 If you submit a claim for an amount higher than what you have contributed year-to-date to your FSA, you will be reimbursed up to the amount of your plan year election.
 Reimbursement consideration is based on when the service is rendered or a purchase is made, not when payment is submitted.

 - You may use your debit card at an authorized vendor to avoid out-of-pocket costs for eligible expenses.
-(See FSA Debit Card section for more information on this option.)
-Alternatively, you may submit a paper claim via fax or email.
-We recommend scanning and e-mailing your claim form to your FSA vendor so that you have a record of the transmission.
+(See FSA debit card section for more information on this option.)
+Alternatively, you may submit a claim via the HealthEquity mobile app, the HealthEquity member portal or fax.

 - You may be required to provide an itemized receipt for your transaction.
 The IRS defines a valid receipt as a receipt that includes the vendor’s name, a description of the purchase, the amount of the purchase and the purchase date.